-Joe Steckler is a tireless champion for Seniors in Brevard County.
-At 82, having bounced back from a major stroke the year before, (he insisted on filming his recovery for TV in order to inspire others facing similar challenges), Joe purposed himself to press Helping Seniors of Brevard, formed in 2011, to new levels of Community Service.
+Joe Steckler is a tireless champion for Seniors along the Space Coast of Florida.
+Today, at 86, and having bounced back from a major stroke at age 82, (he insisted on filming his recovery for TV in order to inspire others facing similar challenges), Joe leads the Florida non-profit organization, Helping Seniors of Brevard, formed in 2011, to new levels of Community Service.

 Joe is a familiar face and a long-term effective advocate for Seniors in Brevard County.
 He came to our area after retiring, with the experience he gained at his last post in the U.S. Navy, being responsible for the Navy’s Retirement Home in Gulfport MS. That was nearly 25 years ago, and Joe still has yet to discover how the word “retire” applies to him.